 Tesla Model S hatchback - Interior & comfort

-Matching the novelty of 'Ludicrous Mode', the climate-control system’s outlandishly named 'Bio-Weapon Defence Mode' enables extremely capable HEPA air filtration that's claimed to remove over 99.7% of all allergens and bacteria from the air inside the car.
+Matching the novelty of the Tesla’s performance, the climate-control system’s outlandishly named 'Bio-Weapon Defence Mode'; this enables an extremely capable HEPA air filtration system that's claimed to remove over 99.7% of all allergens and bacteria from the air inside the car.

 Many of the car’s features are continually updated using the internet connection.
 Because so much of the Tesla is controlled by software, rather than physical components, the possibilities for wireless upgrades are many and varied.